-Smart displays can do a lot — these are our top six favorite ones
+Smart displays can do a lot — these are our favorite ones

 - Pricey

-- Alexa's presence on a display still needs some work
+- Alexa's presence on display still needs some work

-Prefer Alexa over Google Assistant?
-The Echo Show is a big, powerful, and expensive smart display that's absolutely worth a look.

-Best Value: Echo Show 5
+Best budget friendly: Amazon Echo Show 5 (2nd Gen)

 It's clear that the market has strong options out there for big and expensive smart displays, but what if you're all about stretching your dollars as far as possible and getting the best deal that you can?
-Enter the Amazon Echo Show 5.
+Enter the Amazon Echo Show 5 (2nd Gen).

-This is essentially a scaled-down version of the Echo Show (2nd Gen), opting for a much more compact 5.5-inch display in a considerably smaller body.
-Where the regular Echo Show makes a statement in the room that you place it, the Echo Show 5 seamlessly fades into the background and can fit just about anywhere.
+This is essentially a scaled-down version of the Echo Show 10 and 8, opting for a much more compact 5.5-inch display in a considerably smaller body.
+The Show 10 makes a statement in the room that you place it.
+The Echo Show 5 (2nd Gen) seamlessly fades into the background and can fit just about anywhere.

-The speakers on the Echo Show 5 obviously aren't the best out there considering its form factor, but they do sound quite a bit better than you may be expecting.
-You also get a camera for video calls, and the Echo Show 5 adds the nice touch of being able to hide it with a physical camera shutter for those times when you want some increased privacy.
+Similar to the original Echo Show 5, the speakers on the Echo Show 5 (2nd Gen) aren't the best out there, but they do sound quite a bit better than you may be expecting.
+You also get a camera for video calls, and the Echo Show 5 (2nd Gen) adds the nice touch of being able to hide it with a physical camera shutter for those times when you want some increased privacy.
+The camera on the latest version of the Echo 5 is twice as good as the original Echo 5 at 2MP.

-Alexa commands and the touchscreen display work exactly the same on the Echo Show 5 as they do on the Echo Show (2nd Gen), meaning there's no feature-disparity despite the dramatically lower price.
+Alexa commands and the touchscreen display work the same on the Echo Show 5 as they do on the Echo Show 10, meaning there's no feature-disparity despite the dramatically lower price.

 Pros: